grafana/agent/docs/sources/flow/reference/components/prometheus.exporter.node.md

 ## Component health

-`prometheus.exporter.node_exporter` is only reported as unhealthy if given an invalid configuration.
+`prometheus.exporter.node` is only reported as unhealthy if given an invalid configuration.
 In those cases, exported fields retain their last healthy values.

 ## Debug information

-`prometheus.exporter.node_exporter` does not expose any component-specific debug information.
+`prometheus.exporter.node` does not expose any component-specific debug information.

 ## Debug metrics

-`prometheus.exporter.node_exporter` does not expose any component-specific debug metrics.
+`prometheus.exporter.node` does not expose any component-specific debug metrics.

 ## Collectors list